Find Affordable College Courses

 58 Yearly Graduations

 Brandeis University comes in at #19 on our list of the most popular colleges offering master's degrees in public policy.
 Each year, around 5,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,408 per year, while in-state graduate students, on average, pay $53,498 per year.
-For the 2020-2021 academic year, 58 master's degrees were handed out to public policy majors at Brandeis.
-About 71% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,348 per year, while in-state graduate students, on average, pay $61,458 per year.
+During the most recent year for which we have data, 58 people received their master's degree in public policy from Brandeis.
+About 65% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in public policy at Brandeis University make a median salary of 61,558.

 #20